The resume name you choose is important to ensure the right people read it.

-Whether you are e-mailing your resume to prospective employers or uploading it on employment websites, such as Monster.com or CareerBuilder.com, naming your resume properly can help enhance your return by introducing relevant keywords.
+Whether you’re emailing your resume to prospective employers or uploading it to Monster.com or CareerBuilder.com, naming your resume can help enhance your return by introducing relevant keywords.

-What you are going for here is a file name that will show up in searches.
+What you are going for here is a resume name that shows up in searches.

 So, what Monster resume title should you go with when naming your resume?

 There are a couple of layers to naming your resume — and here are a few resume name examples and ideas to help:

 First, when creating a new account on major job boards, such as Monster.com and CareerBuilder.com, naming your resume can be crucial.
 Employers “see” the name you give your resume.

 A well thought out resume name is important to provide potential employers with a quick “taste” of what you have to offer.

 [Related Article: Here’s another before/after resume example.]

 Second, when you upload to Monster.com or any other job board, you already have your relevant keywords weaved into the name of your resume.

 Don’t forget about popping over to the property settings for your resume as well.